 Samples are examined as described in the OIE manual (2).
 Samples are homogenised, decontaminated with 5 % oxalic acid and centrifuged.
 The top layer of the sediment is used for culturing and microscopic examination.
-The sediment is inoculated onto slopes of Petragnani medium, Stonebrink's medium and Middelbrook 7H10 medium.
+The sediment is inoculated onto slopes Löwenstein Jensen medium, Stonebrink's medium, Middelbrook 7H10 medium and Dubos medium.
 The slopes are incubated aerobically at 37 °C for two months and checked every week for growth of acid-fast bacilli, determined by the Ziehl-Neelsen method.
+If acid-fast bacteria are detected, molecular methods are used for species identification.